 Hosts: all fruit trees

-Biology: Overwinter as larvae inside tree, and emerge as adult beetles in June-August (northern Utah).
+Biology: Two species occur in the Intermountain West, Pacific and appletree flatheaded borers.
+Larvae overwinter inside the tree, and emerge as adult beetles in June-August (northern Utah).
 This insect is usually only a problem on stressed trees (drought, wounding, etc.) or when populations are high in an area.
-All fruit tree varieties are susceptible.
+Apple and peach seedlings have been attacked under these conditions

-Symptoms: Oval-shaped exit holes; frass; loose, dead bark.
-The larvae can eventually girdle trunks which will kill young trees and trees with multiple attacks.
+Symptoms/Damage: Oval-shaped exit holes; sawdust-like frass; loose, dead tree bark.
+The larvae can eventually girdle trunks which will kill young trees and heavily-attacked trees.

 Monitoring: Watch for adult beetles May-July.